p1otr/dh-python/pybuild.rst

         use pytest module in test step, remember to add python-pytest and/or python3-pytest to Build-Depends
     --test-tox
-        use tox command in test step, remember to add python-tox to Build-Depends.
+        use tox command in test step, remember to add tox to Build-Depends.
 Requires tox.ini file